saliormoon/Cookbook/recipes/Administration/Authentication.md

 it in the command history.

 While there, you probably want to change the password of the default `root` user too.
-Otherwise one will still be able to connect with the default `root` user and its empty password.
+Otherwise one will be able to connect with the default `root` user and its empty password.
 The following commands change the `root` user's password:

 ```